sys-bio/SBstoat/README.md

 * Random restarts for fitting.
 The quality of a fit often depends on the initial values used for parameters.
 The optional keyword ``numRestart`` for constructing ``ModelFitter`` indicates the number of random restarts to use in a fit.

 ## Release 1.16
+* **Breaking change**: The interface to SuiteFitter has changed.
+See the tutorial for details.
+You can retain the old functionality (with exactly the same arguments)  by using ``SBstoat.mkSuiteFitter`` instead of the constructor ``SBstoat.SuiteFitter``.
 * Benchmark for ``SuiteFitter``, ``benchmarkSuiteFitter.py``.
 * Improved performance of SuiteFitter by a factor of 7.
 * Parallel implementation of Cross Validation